elastic/elasticsearch/docs/internal/DistributedArchitectureGuide.md

 Callbacks are used extensively throughout Elasticsearch because they enable us to write asynchronous and nonblocking code, i.e. code which doesn't necessarily compute a result straight away but also doesn't block the calling thread waiting for the result to become available.
-Callbacks can be passed into methods for the method to perhaps complete straight away, or instead perhaps to store in a data structure and complete at some later time, or (most commonly) pass along down into some other method which takes a callback argument, possibly after modifying its behaviour slightly by wrapping it in another callback.
+They support several useful control flows:

+- They can be completed immediately on the calling thread.
+- They can be completed concurrently on a different thread.
+- They can be stored in a data structure and completed later on when the system reaches a particular state.
+- Most commonly, they can be passed on to other methods that themselves require a callback.
+- They can be wrapped in another callback which modifies the behaviour of the original callback, perhaps adding some extra code to run before or after completion, before passing them on.

-`ActionListener` is a general-purpose callback interface that is used extensively across the Elasticsearch codebase.
-It's an important feature of the Elasticsearch codebase that `ActionListener` is used pretty much everywhere that needs to perform some asynchronous and nonblocking computation.
+`ActionListener` is a general-purpose callback interface that is used extensively across the Elasticsearch codebase. `ActionListener` is used pretty much everywhere that needs to perform some asynchronous and nonblocking computation.
 The uniformity makes it easier to compose parts of the system together without needing to build adapters to convert back and forth between different kinds of callback.
 It also makes it easier to develop the skills needed to read and understand all the asynchronous code, although this definitely takes practice and is certainly not easy in an absolute sense.
 Finally, it has allowed us to build a rich library for working with `ActionListener` instances themselves, creating new instances out of existing ones and completing them in interesting ways.
 See for instance:

 - all the static methods on [ActionListener](https://github.com/elastic/elasticsearch/blob/main/server/src/main/java/org/elasticsearch/action/ActionListener.java) itself
 - [`ThreadedActionListener`](https://github.com/elastic/elasticsearch/blob/main/server/src/main/java/org/elasticsearch/action/support/ThreadedActionListener.java) for forking work elsewhere